razorpay/blade/packages/blade/src/components/Button/_decisions/decisions.md

 | onClick | `Function` | No | undefined | The function to be called when the button is clicked. |
 | type | `button`, `submit`, `reset` | No | `button` | Specifies the type of button to be rendered.<br><br>  Note: This prop will be ignored for React Native |

+- **Why are we not exposing `contrast` prop for the `Button` Component?**
+   The Button component will only have a `variant` prop that would allow you to choose the kind of button you want. `contrast` is only required when we are using it along with `intent` for *internal* Blade components like an `Alert` that could have a `low` as well as `high` contrast positive-intent button.
+Our assumption is that our products will not require a standalone low-contrast-positive-button (except a couple edge cases where we would encourage using custom buttons).
+We're doing this to ensure these different combinations of buttons don't get over-used within our products leading to breakage in the design language.
+But the fact that we have these capabilities built in the `BaseButton` itself would ensure that *we can* expose these to our consumers when we see a massive demand for it.

 ## Component Breakdown

 <img src="./component-breakdown.png" width="300px"/>